arvoelke/nengolib/README.md

 Additional extensions for large-scale brain modelling with Nengo.

 ### Highlights
- - `nengolib.Network(...)` serves as a drop-in replacement for `nengo.Network(...)` to improve the performance of an ensemble and the accuracy of its decoders.
+ - `nengolib.Network(...)` serves as a drop-in replacement for `nengo.Network(...)` to improve the encoding of an ensemble, the spike timing of each neuron, and the accuracy of the decoders.
  - `nengolib.HeteroSynapse(...)` allows one to connect to an ensemble using a different synapse per dimension or per neuron.
  - `nengolib.LinearFilter(...)` serves as a drop-in replacement for `nengo.LinearFilter(...)` to improve the efficiency of simulations for high-order synapse models.
  - `nengolib.{Lowpass,Alpha,LinearFilter}` are synapses with rich semantics.
 These linear systems can be scaled, added, multiplied, inverted, compared, and converted between various standard formats.
 These synapses can also be simulated easily within `Nengo`.
 For example, to use a double-exponential synapse: